-Alternatively, an individual noun concept can be depicted as an instance of its related general concept (noun concept), as in Figure C.3.
+Alternatively, an individual noun concept can be depicted as a distinct kind of specialization of its related general concept (noun concept), as in Figure C.3.

-Fig. C.3 — Three individual noun concepts as instances of the related general concept
+Figure C.3 — Three individual noun concepts, each as a distinct kind of specialization of a related general concept

 C.4 Verb Concepts

-Use of the UML association notation works well for representing verb concepts in an SBVR-based vocabulary diagram.
-However, it is important to remember that an SBVR verb concept is not an association.
-A verb concept is a classifier that has particular semantics.
+Each terminological entry for a verb concept (i.e., an entry that has a verb-concept-wording-styled headword) is depicted as shown in one of the following sub clauses.

 C.4.1 Binary Verb Concepts

+Each terminological entry for a verb concept with exactly two verb concept roles — and no preferred verb concept wording with 'has' as its verb symbol — is depicted as follows.

-The verb concept wording of a binary verb concept, other than one using 'has', is shown as an association (a line between rectangles).
-If there is another verb concept wording for the verb concept that is read in the opposite direction, only the active form of the wording is needed if the other wording is the normal passive form for the same verb.
+The wording of a binary verb concept, other than one using 'has' (see C.4.2), is shown as a labeled line between rectangles.
+For clarity, the direction of the reading of the verb phrase is indicated with a solid arrowhead.

-Alternatively, both wordings can be shown, one above the line and the other below.
-Either the 'clockwise reading rule' or a solid triangle as an arrow can be used to show the direction of reading.
-C.4 illustrates three alternative presentations of a binary verb concept.
+The wording of synonymous form(s) can also be shown in a concept model diagram.
+Figure C.4 illustrates two alternative presentations of a binary verb concept.

+Terminological entry:

+semantic community shares understanding of concept

+concept has shared understanding by semantic community

+Depicted (alternatively) as:

-Fig. C.4 — Three alternatives for presenting a binary verb concept
+Figure C.4 — Three alternatives for presenting a binary verb concept

+A 'starburst' symbol can be optionally used to emphasize that a line represents a verb concept.
+However, this symbol is usually omitted for binary verb concepts since their representation is straightforward except where objectified (see C.9).
+An explicit 'starburst' symbol is always used for nary and unary verb concepts (see C.4.3 and C.4.4).

 C.4.2 Binary Verb Concepts using 'has'

+Each terminological entry for a verb concept with exactly two verb concept roles and a preferred wording with 'has' as its verb symbol is depicted as follows.

-For each verb concept wording using 'has', the second role name is shown as an association end name.
-The verb 'has' is not shown on the diagram when giving an association end name.
-Each association end name in a diagram expresses a designation of a verb concept role.
-An end name implies 'has' as shown in Figure C.5.
-Any verb phrase shown is assumed to be usable without the end name.
+For each verb concept wording that uses ‘has’, the verb symbol 'has' is omitted from the concept model diagram and the second role name is shown annotated on the end of the connection line.
+By this convention, a line with only an end term and no verb symbol (as shown in Figure C.5) is read as the verb symbol ‘has’ in the wording.

+Terminological entries:

+concept has necessary characteristic

+necessary characteristic

+role

+characteristic that is always true of each instance of a given concept

+Depicted as:

-Fig. C.5 — Depicting the verb concept 'cash rental has lowest rental price'
+Figure C.5 — Depicting the verb concept 'concept has necessary characteristic'

-When a binary verb concept's wording uses 'has' and there is no specialized role, the second role name is still reflected on the diagram in this consistent way (on the line adjacent to the rectangle) and 'has' is not displayed.
-This is illustrated in Figure C.6.
+Even when there is no specialized second role in a binary verb concept using 'has', the second role term is still reflected on the diagram adjacent to the rectangle, as illustrated in Figure C.6.
+This gives a consistent interpretation to an unlabeled line in a concept model diagram.

+Terminological entries:

+behavioral business rule has enforcement level

+enforcement level

+position in a graded or ordered scale of values that specifies the severity of action imposed in order to put or keep a behavioral business rule in force

+Depicted as:

-Fig. C.6 — Depicting the verb concept 'branch has country'
+Figure C.6 — Depicting the verb concept 'behavioral business rule has enforcement level'

 C.4.3 Verb Concepts with Arity of 3 or more

+Each terminological entry for a verb concept with three or more verb concept roles is depicted as follows.

-For verb concepts with more than two roles, the UML association notation is used.
-The primary verb concept wording is shown, with the placeholders underlined as shown in Figure C.7.
+The diagramming convention used for a verb concept with more than two roles is a starburst with solid lines from its points to each noun concept rectangle.
+The full text of the primary verb concept wording is shown on the concept model diagram, adjacent to the starburst, with the placeholders underlined as shown in Figure C.7.